Thank you Mountain Town Music for putting together this amazing line-up of musicians for the 2017 Park City Kimball Arts Festival.

 Saturday, August 5th

-Standing in for Joe was formed 2 years ago and offers a very versatile 5 pc band.
+Pop/Rock.
+Standing in for Joe was formed 2 years ago and offers a very versatile 5 piece band.
 They blend their different musical backgrounds into a totally unique sound that is all their own.
 From K. T Tunstall to Procupine Tree from Elle King to Emerson Lake and Palmer.

 Sunday, August 6th